Sudirman Central Business District, Jakarta, Indonesia

 Structure of the Signature Tower

-The primary lateral system of the tower will be comprised a composite core wall, super columns and steel outrigger trusses owing to the building's location on one of the world's most active seismic zones.
-Exteriors frame of the tower will include nine steel belt trusses, six steel floor trusses and additional composite super columns.
+The primary lateral system of the tower will be comprised of a composite core wall, super columns and steel outrigger trusses owing to the building’s location on one of the world’s most active seismic zones.
+The exterior frame of the tower will include nine steel belt trusses, six steel floor trusses and additional composite super columns.

 Key players involved